Peabody Municipal Light Plant

 Peabody Municipal Light Plant (PMLP) is an American municipal electric utility company serving the citizens of Peabody, Massachusetts and some surrounding communities.
 The five-member Municipal Lighting Commission is responsible for the operations of PMLP, and its members are elected by the citizens of Peabody.
 PMLP was founded in 1891 following a protracted legal battle with surrounding jurisdictions.

 The company was governed by an elected Municipal Board from 1902 to 1916.
-When Peabody became a city in 1916, the company was placed under the control of the Mayor, who appointed a Light Board to act in a advisory capacity.
+When Peabody became a city in 1916, the company was placed under the control of the Mayor, who appointed a Light Board to act in an advisory capacity.
 This form of governance was in place until November 6, 1951, when voters accepted a Massachusetts Statute which reinstated an elected Municipal Lighting Commission to independently oversee the operation of PMLP.